 what is the Top 10 outdoor best weather sensor?

-Best outdoor weather sensor are important for understanding the environment.
-People use them in professional weather station, scientific research, and large ambient weather monitoring networks.
-Engineers create these sensors to measure different weather conditions accurately.
-They provide data for weather forecasts, climate studies, and daily decisions.
+They provide data for professional weather forecasts, climate studies, and daily choices.
 This information helps people plan outdoor activities and manage farming tasks.
-This article will explore the top 10 weather sensors, discussing their functions, working principles, applications, and key features.
+This article will look at the top 10 meteorological sensors.
+It will discuss their functions, how they work, their uses, and key features.

 Temperature and Humidity Sensor: